 Yieldstreet vs Fundrise

-Both platforms provide everyday investors the opportunity to generate passive income through real estate investing, but they go about it in different ways.
+Both platforms provide everyday investors the opportunity to generate passive income through real estate investing and private structured credit deals, but they go about it in different ways.

 Here’s a breakdown of the 2 services: